compiler-explorer/compiler-explorer/Roadmap.md

 ## Priorities

 Above all, the priority is to keep the main CE site up, stable and dependable.
+That also means that URLs should live forever once they are created

 ## Non-goals
 CE will remain ad-free, open-source and non-commercial.
 There's no plans at all to add "freemium" content,